tolo/InterfaCSS/README.markdown

 * Update styles as you go
     * At any time you can add or remove style classes using the methods provided in the category [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).

     * Whenever the styles of a view are changed, InterfaCSS will re-apply styles automatically.
 However in other cases, for instance if a view is thrown around in the view hierarchy (i.e. moved to a new super view), you will have to manually tell InterfaCSS to re-apply styles.
 You can do this by invoking the method `applyStylingISS` in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).
+You can also use an `ISSRootView` as the root of a view (sub) tree - this class makes sure that styling is applied whenever the view moves to a new super view, window or if the `frame` property is changed is changed (you can create one using the method `[ISSViewBuilder rootViewWithStyle:]` for instance).

 * If you get stuck and starting feel the urge to break something, consider doing this first:
     * Try using `-[InterfaCSS logMatchingStyleDeclarationsForUIElement:]` to log the active style declarations for your view, and see if they are whay you expect them to be.